L.A. Noire: Gameplay

 When interrogating two suspects at the police station, the player may decide whom to charge with the crime; charging the wrong suspect affects the case's end rating—a five-star scale determined based on the player's performance in investigations, interrogations, and behaviour while driving.
 The player can use Intuition points during investigations to locate remaining clues, or during interrogation by removing an answer or discovering the most popular answer among players via the Rockstar Games Social Club.
 Progressing through the game will increase the player's Rank, which unlocks outfits and hidden vehicles, and earns an additional Intuition point; the maximum rank is 20.
 In some cases, while searching for clues, the player can discover newspapers, which provide access to a short cinematic covering a part of the game's overarching plot.

 The game's world is primarily traversed on foot or in a vehicle.
 The player can climb over fences and up pipes and ladders to access different areas.
-While driving, the player can turn on the siren, allowing them clearer passage through streets.
+While driving, the player can turn on the vehicle's siren, allowing them clearer passage through streets.
 The game also allows the player to skip travel sequences: as Phelps, they can nominate their partner as the driver and select the destination; as Kelso, who lacks a partner, they select the destination and arrive after a loading screen.
 As Phelps, the player can also ask their partner for directions.
 The game features fast-paced action sequences, including chases, combat, and gunfights.
 The player uses melee attacks and firearms to fight enemies; weapons can be swapped by opening the boot of the player's police vehicle.
 In combat, auto-aim and a cover system can be used as assistance against enemies.
-Should the player take damage, the colour will begin to fade to black and white; when free from damage, the character's health will gradually regenerate.
+Should the player take damage, the screen colour will begin to fade to black and white; when free from damage, the character's health will gradually regenerate.
 Weapons can only be used in appropriate circumstances, such as during firefights; in some chase sequences, the player has the option to fire a warning shot against fleeing suspects.
 The player's partner will sometimes shoot at suspect vehicles during driving chase sequences.
 The player is presented with the option to skip action sequences and continue through the narrative upon failing three times.